jhwang04/ZombieSurvival/CLASSLIST.md

     * how far the bullet can go before it despawns
   * boolean despawned
     * whether or not the bullet is despawned
+  * double distanceTraveled
+    * amount of pixels the bullet has traveled
   * Image image
     * the picture of the bullet
   * double trajectory